dr-jam/GameplayProgramming/README.md

 ### Course
 Lecture Meeting Time: Tuesdays and ThursdayS at 1:40-3:00 PM in YOUNG 184
 Discussion: Tuesdays at 8:00-8:50 PM ~~in YOUNG184~~
-Holiday: Thursday, March 21st at 3:30 PM
+Holiday:
-Final Examination Period: Tue, 13 June 3:30-5:30 PM
+Final Examination Period: Thursday, March 21st at 3:30 PM

 ## Course Description